Kataiser/Iji-TAS-mod/README.md

 ## Syntax, controls, and documentation

-Keys: `escape, enter, up, down, left, right, z, x, c, s, one-nine`
+Keys: `escape, enter, U, D, L, R, Z, X, C, S, one-nine`
-Line syntax: `-` after a key presses and holds it and `+` releases it.
-The number afterward is the time in frames until the next step is processed (1 would be the very next frame).
+Line syntax: number of frames to hold the inputs, followed by the inputs to hold, all separated by commas.
+Ex: `8,R,U` to hold right and up for eight frames
-`//` anywhere in the line (preferably at the beginning) is a comment and won't be executed.
+`//` anywhere in the line (preferably at the beginning) is a comment and won't be executed
 `Save:` command: creates a savestate file with the name after the colon (can include spaces).
-These *take a frame, clear current input*, and *are not invalidated.*
+These *take a frame, clear current input*, and *are not invalidated*
 `End` command: ends the TAS playback
 `Skip` command: skips to the clear screen of the current sector

 Space: load an Iji TAS file (`.itf`)